 Energy-isolating devices prevent energy from being transmitted from an energy source to equipment.
 Energy-isolating devices are the primary means for protecting those who service equipment.
 Examples of energy-isolation devices include:

-An energy-isolating device is effective only when no one can accidentally restart the equipment.
+Locking out.
 Locking out is a procedure for securing an energy-isolating device in an off, closed, or neutral position.
 When an energy-isolating device is locked out, a worker can safely service hazardous equipment.
 A lockout device - typically a lock with a unique key or combination - secures the energy-isolating device in a safe position.
 When an energy-isolating device is locked out, the equipment it controls will not work until the lockout device is removed.

 Bottom line: If you can lock it out, do not use tags.

 Before any work begins on machines or equipment that have been locked out or tagged out, an authorized employee must verify that the machine or equipment has been properly isolated and de-energized.
 To do that, the authorized employee will attempt to turn the equipment or machinery on by cycling the energy isolation devices.